 Children with underlying health problems and chronic conditions such as lung disease, diabetes, obesity and immune suppression are at higher risk of severe complications from COVID-19.

-“You want to be especially careful with those children,” says Stephanie D. Davis, MD, physician-in-chief at N.C.
-Children’s Hospital and chair of the Department of Pediatrics at the UNC School of Medicine.
+“You want to be especially careful with those children,” says Stephanie Duggins Davis, MD, physician-in-chief at UNC Children’s and chair of the Department of Pediatrics at the UNC School of Medicine.

 In addition, health experts warn that children can develop a rare condition linked to COVID-19 called pediatric multisystem inflammatory syndrome, or PMIS.
 Also called multisystem inflammatory syndrome in children (MIS-C), it is potentially life-threatening and requires immediate medical attention.